 For examples of funded projects and more information, see the CHCF Health Innovation Fund.

-CHCF will invest approximately $10 million through the CHCF Health Innovation Fund over three years.
-The fund will consider both nonprofit and for-profit organizations and companies that meet the criteria for the program.
+The CHCF Health Innovation Fund will consider both nonprofit and for-profit organizations and companies that meet the criteria for the program.

 Investment Stage and Range

 The CHCF Health Innovation Fund will consider these investment stages and ranges:

 - Prototype-ready products or services in active use with at least one customer

 - Demonstrated customer interest in California

 - Initial investment of $250,000 to $1,000,000

 Significant Impact: Provide new or more timely access to 100,000 Californians and/or deliver $25M in annual cost savings to the California health care system

 Strategic Alignment: Demonstrate a clear connection to CHCF's mission to dramatically lower total cost of care and/or improve access to care for low-income populations

 Experienced Management Team: Employ a CEO and management team with a proven track record or the ability to attract such a team